zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 ## Download a Backup

-Perform the following steps to download a backup (both the database and data volume) of the DXP instance currently running in your `prd` environment:
+Perform the following steps to download a backup (consisting of both the database and data volume) of the DXP instance currently running in your `prd` environment:

-1. Log in to the DXP Cloud console.
+1. Log in to the [DXP Cloud console](https://console.liferay.cloud/login).

 1. Navigate to your production environment, then select _Backups_ from the menu.

     ![Navigate to the Backups page in your production environment.](./upgrading-your-liferay-dxp-instance/images/01.png)

 1. Choose one of the backups listed and select _Download_ from the Actions menu.
-Repeat this to download both the data volume and database as separate zip files.
+Download the data volume and database zip files.

     ![Click each option to download both the data volume and database archives.](./upgrading-your-liferay-dxp-instance/images/02.png)